 The objective of the internship program is to make internship opportunities a winning situation for all parties involved: the student, the employer, and the academic institution.
 The Student should expect an applicable educational experience that enhances their academic qualifications and better prepares them for life after graduation.
 The Employer should expect the identification of a motivated and qualified intern that meets their hiring needs, with a prospect for full time employment.
 The Academic Institution should expect that the internship experience meets a specified level of academic achievement as well as that both the student and the employer provide feedback and continued support that allows the institution to continue to increase academic standards and provide internship opportunities for additional students.

-This designation is determined by the department chair and is defined by the tasks performed as specified by the employer, the appropriateness of the experience to the student’s academic major in Computer Information Systems, and the degree to which they meet the specified guidelines as determined by the CIS Department Internship Coordinator .
+This designation is determined by the tasks performed as specified by the employer, the appropriateness of the experience to the student’s academic major in Computer Information Systems, and the degree to which they meet the specified guidelines as determined by the CIS&QM Department Internship Coordinator .

-For more information about internships, how to get an internship, or how to apply for credit for an internship please follow the following links or contact Dr. Ju Long, the CIS Department Internship Coordinator at firstname.lastname@example.org
+For more information about internships, how to get an internship, or how to apply for credit for an internship, please follow the links below or contact Dr. Sam Lee, the CIS&QM Department Internship Coordinator, at firstname.lastname@example.org.